Efficient Public Verification of Private ML via Regularization: Convex Machine Unlearning Algorithms that are Efficient to Publicly Verify

 Recall the training algorithm for D2D ensures the model parameters are close to optimal and adds Gaussian noise calibrated to this distance (see Algorithm~\ref{alg:D2D_train} in Appendix~\ref{sec:algs}).
 To unlearn we compute parameters similarly close to optimal on the retain dataset $D'$ (i.e., $D$ with the forget datapoints removed), hence bounding the distance to the parameters we get from retraining.
 Adding Gaussian noise then gives us DP-like bounds.
 The key insight is that because of the stability of strongly convex losses, $w_c$ (the model from training on $D$) provides an initialization already close to optimal on $D'$: few gradient steps are required to unlearn.
 See~\citet{NRSM-DescenttoDelete-2020} for detailed analysis of this.

 Crucial to certification, we have (once again) that just checking that the gradient is small and that noise was added is sufficient for certification of approximate unlearning.

-\begin{theorem} Algorithm~\ref{alg:D2D_unlearn} and Algorithm~\ref{alg:D2D_verifier} (in Appendix~\ref{sec:algs}) as the honest Prover and Verifier respectively provides an certified $(\epsilon,\delta)$-unlearning mechanism.
-In particular the verification consists of checking $|D'|$ gradients and making $d$ Gaussian RV commitments, where $D'$ is the retain set and $d$ is the dimension of model parameters. \end{theorem}
+\begin{theorem} Algorithm~\ref{alg:D2D_verifier} specifies an interactive protocol between an honest Prover and an honest Verifier which provides a certified $(\epsilon,\delta)$-unlearning mechanism.
+In particular the verification consists of checking $n'$ gradients and making $d$ Gaussian RV commitments, where $n'$ is the size of the retain set and $d$ is the dimension of model parameters. \end{theorem}

 \begin{proof} Completely analogous to the proof of Theorem~\ref{thm:phased_erm_dp_ver}, noting that $\|\tilde{w}_u - \tilde{w}\|_2 \leq \frac{2 \Delta}{\lambda}$ for $\tilde{w}$ coming from the training algorithm (Algorithm~\ref{alg:D2D_train}) applied on the retain dataset $D'$.
 The DP guarantees follow from the noise being calibrated according to the sensitivity. \end{proof}